openobserve/openobserve-docs/docs/storage.md

 `ZO_META_STORE=postgres`

-This is the recommended metastore as it is more reliable and scalable.
+This is the recommended meta store as it is more reliable and scalable.
 A lot of service providers provide managed postgres service that you can rely upon.

-Default helm chart released after Feb 23, 2024 use [cloudnative-pg](https://cloudnative-pg.io/) to create a postgres cluster (primary + replica) which is used as the metastore. these instances provide great HA capability and backup and restore is much easier too in case its required.
+Default helm chart released after Feb 23, 2024 use [cloudnative-pg](https://cloudnative-pg.io/) to create a postgres cluster (primary + replica) which is used as the meta store. these instances provide great HA capability and backup and restore is much easier too in case its required.

 ### MySQL